Whitney is an experienced criminal defense attorney who brings excellence, compassion, and tenacity to every case and client.

-- Obtained reversal of client’s conviction from Ninth Circuit Court of Appeals, in which the Circuit recognized the theory that an unlawful removal of a legal permanent resident in absentia infected his subsequent removal from the United States and could not serve as the basis for future criminal prosecutions.
+- Obtained reversal of client’s conviction from Ninth Circuit Court of Appeals, in a published opinion in which the Circuit recognized the theory that an unlawful removal of a legal permanent resident in absentia infected his subsequent removal from the United States and could not serve as the basis for future criminal prosecutions.

 - Achieved jury acquittal for client facing ten-year mandatory minimum prison sentence accused of importing methamphetamine.

 - Obtained dismissals of all charges for multiple clients charged with federal drug offenses after litigating discovery, constitutional, and suppression issues.